 Does Medicare open enrollment confuse you?
 You are not alone, and we are here to clear up any uncertainties.
 As a Social Security disability firm, we have a direct link to Medicare.
-Clients who receive disability benefits for a two year time period are automatically enrolled into Medicare.
+Clients who receive disability benefits for a two year time period are automatically enrolled in Medicare.
 Except for enrolling in Medicare for the first time, the time period of Oct.
 15 through Dec.
 7 is the open enrollment period to re-evaluate your current Medicare plan.
 Therefore, this is the time to find the best 2018 health coverage for yourself.

 What are the Medicare open enrollment options?

 The health coverage that Medicare covers come in four parts.

 • Part B: Medical Insurance

 • Part C: Medicare Advantage Plan

 Typically, when you first qualify for Medicare, you are enrolled in Parts A & B. This program is original Medicare and is government run.
 You can then decide if you want to change plans, and convert to a Medicare Advantage Plan (Part C), which has options from private insurers.
 You also have the option of a drug and medical combination policy.

 What if I have a low income?